jimz011/homekit-infused/readme.md

 <a href="https://paypal.me/JimmySchings" target="_blank"><img src="https://github.com/jimz011/homeassistant/blob/master/docs/paypal-donate-button.png" ></a>
 <a href="https://www.buymeacoffee.com/w8Jnf6Hit" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>
-# Homekit Infused (Lovelace) by Jimz011 September 2020 v3.0.1 (*updated: 05/09/2020)
+# Homekit Infused (Lovelace) by Jimz011 September 2020 v3.0.2 (*updated: 06/09/2020)
 Latest working Home Assistant version is 0.112.4 (do not update past this number for best compatibility)

 ## Project currently under construction, you can download v3 by changing the branch.
-The base setup is available and a few addons.
+The base setup is available and most of the addons.
 Until all addons are released v2 will be displayed on this page.
+HKI 3.0.2 is the first actual release since 1.1 that is not a beta!

+## This information will change soon for HKI 3.0.x

 ## [Click here](https://www.youtube.com/jimz011) for my YouTube channel
 ## [Click here](https://discord.gg/7yt64uX) to join our Discord Community with over 750+ members.